meditationstuff/protocol_1/index.md

 I sometimes say something like, “after hundreds, thousands, or tens of thousands of micro-experiments, little bets, something, as best you can, eventually you hit a wall, then you travel along the wall until you end up in a corner, and then in the corner there are no degrees of freedom, and then there’s only one way out, so you know what to do, and then you spontaneously do that, and this repeats.”

+\*

+Finally, a sort of corollary to all this is that, since sometimes (heuristic or provisional) understanding precedes karmic burnoff, you might find yourself compulsively doing "miles and miles" of "knowingly the wrong thing," and that's ok!
+Burnoff/&#8203;burn-off/&#8203;metabolization/&#8203;integration is happening.
+Miles and miles.
+Sometimes wrong turns and backtracking can be avoided, but, modulo that, there's no shortcuts, no skipping, no corner-cutting: ultimately the *entire* territory needs to be walked, and the territory spontaneously does what it does, until it doesn't.
+So if you're doing something "bad" (or multiple things) for like five hundred hours, each, that's redo-to-undo, that's just what needs to happen.

+(And part of that will be doing meta-protocol-esque things to decide whether/&#8203;which/&#8203;where those miles and miles are entrenchment vs burn-off.
+That's ok, too, that's part of it.
+A seed of something in the spirit of the meta protocol, a seed of, hmm is this right, is enough for the at least 50.0&#8203;0&#8203;0&#8203;0&#8203;0&#8203;0&#8203;0&#8203;0&#8203;0&#8203;0&#8203;1% [sic] burn-off versus entrenchment that will ultimately, cumulatively, do the thing.)

+So miles and miles of "I'm doing it wrong" might exactly be miles and miles of precisely optimal progress.

 [<a href="#158h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]